Skip to content

 My role in this environment is to ensure that those goals are met.
 It is my duty to honor the voices of our community while also ensuring a campus that is focused on our shared vision of First, Further, Forward – a priority for being the first in the field of learning and research, going further in advancement and accomplishment, and working forward towards common goals and the growth of our campus as individuals and as a whole.

 Therefore, my role is to support our campus community to have freedom of expression on a broad range of issues and balance that freedom with continuity of the mission of UC Merced, our principles of community, and our Campus Climate Initiative.
 In providing a campus that is a safe space for freedom of expression, our campus community members will know that my office supports their voice whether I say anything or not.
-In every instance, I do not have to make an official statement– my actions will reflect my commitment to supporting your voice.
+I will not make an official statement in every instance – my actions will reflect my commitment to supporting your voice.

 I hope this brings you an understanding of my considerations and factors as to why I may not speak when some think I should.
 I am confident that the actions we take as leadership to provide a safe space for freedom of expression will empower our community – and my responsibility is supporting everyone’s voice.